otrv4/otrv4/otrv4.md

   The version number of this protocol is 0x0004.

 Message type (BYTE)
   The message has type ???.
+TODO: set the type

 Sender Instance tag (INT)
   The instance tag of the person sending this message.